celo-org/celo-monorepo/packages/docs/command-line-interface/governance.md

   --account=account        Address of account or voter --hotfix=hotfix          Hash of hotfix proposal --nonwhitelisters        If set, displays validators that have not whitelisted the hotfix.
-  --notwhitelisted         List validators who have not whitelisted the speicified hotfix --proposalID=proposalID  UUID of proposal to view --raw                    Display proposal in raw bytes format --whitelisters           If set, displays validators that have whitelisted the hotfix.
+  --notwhitelisted         List validators who have not whitelisted the specified hotfix --proposalID=proposalID  UUID of proposal to view --raw                    Display proposal in raw bytes format --whitelisters           If set, displays validators that have whitelisted the hotfix.